DouweHorsthuis/N-back-task-experiment/README.md

 #### Visual Non-Verbal
 Having measured the time between the stimuli and the trigger with an oscilosscope **we see a 0ms delay between the onset of any stimulus and the trigger**.
 This is because we delay the trigger by 7ms (this is the time the video card need to produce the visual stimulus).

+#### Visual Verbal
+Having measured the time between the stimuli and the trigger with an oscilosscope **we see a 0ms delay between the onset of any stimulus and the trigger**.
+This is because we delay the trigger by 2ms (this is the time the video card need to produce the letters, this is a little unusual because all visual stimuli normally have a 7ms delay.
+This difference (5ms) is likely caused by not using a picture but presentation making the letters).

 ## Contact